jtomchak/killick-demo/README-PART2.md

 * What in the world is going on here [Promise.resolve](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/resolve)
   `Promise.resolve(req.payload ?
 User.findById(req.payload.id) : null)`

   * if there is a payload on the request object, remember this happens is the HTTP request has a valid bear token on it, then we're going to go ahead with User Model Query by Id, otherwise we resolve null, and continue with a call `.then()`

+* Now with the Comments coming back let's create a CommentContainer, CommentList, and Comment